 A: We have tried to look at a number of factors that contribute to success as a Veterinary Technologist.
-All of the components of the application that are listed: the required courses and grades, additional post-secondary courses or degrees, the short answer hand-written questionnaire, hours spent in the veterinary setting (volunteer, paid or observational), the reference letters, volunteer and other animal or life experience.
+All of the components of the application that are listed: the required courses and grades, additional post-secondary courses or degrees, the short answer questionnaire, hours spent in the veterinary setting (volunteer, paid or observational), the reference letters, volunteer and other animal or life experience.
 These are then scored and added.
 The top 60 applicants may be offered interviews, and this score may be added to the other components of the applicant's admission score.
 We do look at extra educational experiences as well, and the applicant's knowledge of the VTEC's role.
 The top 30 scores are made offers, and a waiting list of "alternates" consisting of the next highest qualified applicants is kept, in case someone cannot accept their seat.
 Each year, many "waitlisted" applicants are offered seats in the program.
 We developed this process to ensure that a good cross section of talented potential students can gain admission.

 To ensure that you are selected, please try and gain as much veterinary or animal experience as you can (the more hours, the better); get better than the minimum grades required wherever possible, and ensure that you have asked for references from the veterinary field that know you.
-As well, don't hand in a questionnaire with spelling and grammar errors, or in "text messaging style".
-Professional appearance and demeanor at the interview, if invited, is also expected (jeans and chewing gum are not appropriate).